 By Robley D. Evans in 1865

-Our destination was a secret, carefully guarded; but we surmised from what was taking place that some important move was contemplated, and in this, we were not mistaken.
+Our destination was a secret, carefully guarded, but we surmised from what was taking place that some important move was contemplated, and in this, we were not mistaken.
 It was evident from the daily target practice that the Admiral meant we should hit something when the time for action came, and the landing of the men on the beach for the drill was an indication of possible shore service.

-Early in December, the troop ships arrived — 13,000 men under General Benjamin F. Butler and still our destination was a secret.
+Early in December, the troopships arrived — 13,000 men under General Benjamin F. Butler, and still our destination was a secret.
 Toward the middle of December, all our preparations had been completed, and we put to sea under sealed orders.

 Before leaving Fortress Monroe, General Butler had proposed a powder boat, by the explosion of which, he hoped seriously to injure the forts on Federal Point, including Fort Fisher.
 Indeed he was confident that he would dismount most of the guns and level the works.
-An old steamer, the Georgiana, had been loaded with several hundred tons of powder and turned over to the navy to explode at the proper spot.
+Accordingly, an old steamer, the Georgiana, had been loaded with several hundred tons of powder and turned over to the navy to explode at the proper spot.
 A crew of volunteers had her in charge, and on the evening of December 24, took her in for the final act of her career.
 No man in the navy believed for a moment that she would do much harm, but none of us anticipated how little injury would come from the explosion.

 At eleven o’clock that night, Admiral Porter steamed about the fleet in his flagship, the side-wheeled steamer Malvern, and made signal: “Powder boat will blow up at 1.30 A.M.
 Be prepared to get underway, and stand in to engage the fort!”
-After that there was no sleep for anyone; we stood and watched and waited as the hours slowly dragged by.
-Half-past one came and no explosion, and we were fearful of some mishap; but just as the bells struck two o’clock, it came.
+After that, there was no sleep for anyone; we stood and watched and waited as the hours slowly dragged by.
+Half-past one came and no explosion, and we were fearful of some mishap, but just as the bells struck two o’clock, it came.
 First came a gentle vibration, then the masts and spars shook as if they would come down about our cars; and then came the low rumble like distant thunder, while the sky to the westward was lighted up for a few seconds, and then great masses of powder smoke hung over the land like thunderclouds.
-Surely the powder boat had blown up, and as the fleet rapidly formed for battle there was great curiosity everywhere to see what the effect had been.
+Surely the powder boat had blown up, and as the fleet rapidly formed for battle, there was great curiosity everywhere to see what the effect had been.

 I caught them at once and saw gunners train one of them around until I could only see the muzzle of it, which interested me because I knew it was pointing directly at us.
-There was a puff of smoke, something like a lamp-post crossed the field of the glass, and a moment after, the rigging was cut four feet below me and I swung into the mast.
-I at once thought of my hard-tack, but it was gone, and I never found even a crumb of it.
+There was a puff of smoke, something like a lamp-post crossed the field of the glass, and a moment after, the rigging was cut four feet below me, and I swung into the mast.
+I thought of my hardtack at once, but it was gone, and I never found even a crumb of it.
 I am sure that I swallowed it whole.
-When I had reported what I had made out of the battery, I was directed to lay down from aloft to my station, which was in charge of the after the division of the guns; but I hesitated to do so, because my knees were shaking, and I was afraid the men would see it.
-However, I had to come down, and as soon as I reached the deck, I stood up and looked at my legs, and was greatly relieved to find that they did not show the nervous tremor which worried me so.
+When I had reported what I had made out of the battery, I was directed to lay down from aloft to my station, which was in charge of the after the division of the guns; but I hesitated to do so because my knees were shaking, and I was afraid the men would see it.
+However, I had to come down, and as soon as I reached the deck, I stood up and looked at my legs and was greatly relieved to find that they did not show the nervous tremor which worried me so.
 I soon forgot all about it as I became interested and warmed up to my work.

 We had damaged the fort to the extent of dismounting some of the guns and burning the barracks and officers’ quarters.
-When the whole line was fairly engaged the sight was magnificent, and never to be forgotten by those who saw it.
+When the whole line was fairly engaged, the sight was magnificent and never forgotten by those who saw it.
 No fort had ever before been subjected to such a fire, and the garrison could only make a feeble response; most of them were driven into the bomb-proofs, where they remained till we hauled off for the night.
 The heaviest losses on our side had been caused by the bursting of the one-hundred pound Parrott rifles; thirty-five or forty men had been killed or wounded in this way.

 Notes and Author: This tale was written by Rear Admiral Robley D. Evans who led the attacks on Fort Fisher, exhibiting great courage and leading his landing party through heavy fire, while wounded.
 Evans continued his military career after the Civil War until he was forced to retire due to ill health.
 The Attack on Fort Fisher was included as a chapter in Albert Bushnell Hart’s book, The Romance of the Civil War, published in 1896 and now in the public domain.